Fincer/linux-server-setup/README.md

     - [Fincer/central-management-of-multiple-servers](https://github.com/Fincer/central-management-of-multiple-servers)

-- This repository doesn't contain instructions to set up containers, such as Docker or Systemd-nspawn.
+- This repository doesn't contain instructions to set up containers, such as [Docker](https://www.docker.com/) or [systemd-nspawn](https://wiki.archlinux.org/index.php/Systemd-nspawn).

 - The repository is mainly set up as a requirement by a school cource in Haaga-Helia University of Applied Sciences, Helsinki, Finland.

 - The repository contains various exercises, originally presented in Finnish but translated into English due to practical purposes.

-- All bourne shell files sh) presented in this repository are not directly related to the exercises but they are useful in some situations.
+- All bourne shell files (sh) presented in this repository may not be directly related to the exercises but they are useful in some situations.

 - **NOTE!** Instructions in this repository may not directly apply to your setting.
 The instructions have not been tested in a production environment, so if you decided to use them in your system configuration, you should apply them with care.
 I do not take any responsibility in a case of failure or broken system configurations.